![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]>

-The Lung Association - Ontario is committed to improving the health and quality of life of people living with respiratory disease.
+The Lung Health Foundation is committed to improving the health and quality of life of people living with respiratory disease.
 The Provider Education Program develops learning programs for healthcare providers to enhance respiratory disease management.
 In particular, focus is on a greater understanding of the critical role spirometry plays in achieving objective measurement and monitoring of respiratory disease.
 In collaboration with the CTS Pulmonary Standards Committee the PEP has developed a module on spirometry testing, terms and measurements.
 A primary goal of the program is to increase provider confidence in the use and interpretation of spirometry.

 This e-learning activity is a form of self-study using enduring materials (e-learning modules) as defined by the Maintenance of Proficiency (Mainpro+®) Program of the College of Family Physicians of Canada (CFPC).
 Self-study using e-learning modules is included under the Non-Certified Self-Learning credit category.
 Any non-certified activity is generally eligible for one non-certified credit per hour.